 The Nio ET7 is widely seen as a rival to the Tesla Model S and the Lucid Air.
 It’s bigger than both cars, which should translate to a more spacious cabin especially for passengers in the rear seat, and a grand road presence.

 |Height||1,509 mm||1,445 mm||1,410 mm|

 The Nio ET7 has two motors, a front PMSM generating 180 kW (245 PS) and 350 Nm, and a rear induction motor adding 300 kW (408 PS) and 500 Nm.
 The total power and total torque available in the Nio ET7 are 480 kW (653 PS) and 850 Nm, respectively.

-Prices of the Nio ET7 start at CNY 4,48,000 (EUR 58,967), or CNY 3,78,000 (EUR 49,753) with BaaS.
-In the latter, the customer has to subscribe to a battery pack with a monthly payment of at least CNY 980 (EUR 129).
+Prices of the Nio ET7 start at CNY 4,48,000 (EUR 62,196), or CNY 3,78,000 (EUR 52,478) with BaaS.
+In the latter, the customer has to subscribe to a battery pack with a monthly payment of at least CNY 980 (EUR 136).
+In China, Nio will sell the ET7 in seven colour options: Cloud White, Deep Space Black, Star Grey, Li Kongyin, South Pole Star Blue, Xiaguang Orange, and Aurora Green.
+The last three options will cost CNY 10,000 (EUR 1,388) extra.

+Production of the Nio ET7 will take place at the JAC-NIO plant in Hefei, China.
 On 16 September 2021, Nio announced that it had rolled out the first batch of tooling trial prototypes of the ET7.
-The company released a few pictures of these ET7s, showing white, green- and white-coloured units.
-In China, Nio will sell the ET7 in seven options: Cloud White, Deep Space Black, Star Grey, Li Kongyin, South Pole Star Blue, Xiaguang Orange, and Aurora Green.
-The last three options will cost CNY 10,000 (EUR 1,316) extra.
-There’s only one stage before mass-production for customer deliveries – pre-production.
+The company released a few pictures of these ET7s, showing green- and white-coloured units.

 Featured Image Source: MIIT